 If your beneficiary fails to furnish us with his or her instruction as to how he or she will comply with the required distribution rules which apply to the situation, if applicable, then you hereby authorize us to mail a check to the beneficiary or to set-up a non-Roth IRA savings account for such beneficiary and to deposit such funds into such account.
 We shall have the authority to make such a distribution by November 15 of the applicable year, but not the duty.
 Any beneficiary shall be solely responsible to make sure that required distributions take place on a timely basis so the 50% excise tax of Code section 4974(a) will not apply.
-A nonspouse beneficiary must remember that he or she has no rollover rights with respect to a distribution from an Inherited Roth IRA.
+A nonspouse beneficiary must remember that he or she has no rollover rights with respect to a distribution from an Inherited Roth IRA unless the exception for the return of an IRS levy would apply.